Read Me First

 • Channels – familiarize yourself with slacks layout.
 Channels and Direct messages are in the left panel.

-• Your classroom – Will be located in the channels section.
+• Your cohort has a specific channel – This will be located in the channels section.
 This is the place to ask questions and get help.
 Direct message for help should be reserved for sensitive questions or if you’re unable to get help in the classroom channel.

 • Huddles – inside of Direct Messages you can make calls, share images and screen share.
 This is great for working with a fellow student to study or work on things together.